Mactan–Cebu International Airport: Terminal 1

 Terminal 1, which was built in 1990, serves as the airport's domestic terminal.
-Prior to the completion and opening of Terminal 2, it housed both domestic and international operations and has an annual capacity of 4.5 million passengers.
+Prior to the completion and opening of Terminal 2, it housed both domestic and international operations and prior to its expansion, had an annual capacity of 4.5 million passengers, before being increased to eight million following minor renovations from 2015 to 2016.

 The terminal has a floor area of 38525 sqm.
-It has six jet bridges and also has remote parking spaces for aircraft.
-There are five baggage conveyor belts in the baggage claim area.
+It has six jet bridges and twelve remote parking spaces for aircraft.
+There are six baggage conveyor belts in the baggage claim area.

-From 2018 to 2019, Terminal 1 was renovated.
-The renovation includes the expansion of the pre-departure area and improved flight information displays.
-An airport village was constructed as part of the project and is connected to the pre-departure area.
+GMR–Megawide Cebu Airport Corporation announced a two-phase renovation of Terminal 1 in December 2018 as part of its ₱17 billion investment to improve the terminals.
+The renovation involved the expansion of the pre-departure area and improved flight information displays.
+Manila-based architectural firm Budji + Royal Architecture + Design handled the terminal renovation, which was based on a resort-type design.
+One of its features is the Airport Village, which merges the arrival and departure areas to allow passengers to mingle within the airport.
+To facilitate its construction, the arrivals road was permanently closed.
+Renovations began in March 2019.
+President Rodrigo Duterte inaugurated the newly rehabilitated Terminal 1 on January 19, 2020, increasing its capacity to 11.7 million passengers.

 Terminal 2

-Terminal 2, which started construction in 2016 and opened for operations on July 1, 2018, is the newest airport terminal and has an annual capacity of eight million passengers, increasing the airport's capacity to 12.5 million passengers per year.
+Terminal 2 is the newest airport terminal and has an annual capacity of eight million passengers.
+Construction began on January 22, 2016, and was inaugurated by President Rodrigo Duterte on June 7, 2018, before opening to passengers on July 1.

 Integrated Design Associates designed the terminal with European timber arches from Austria that look like an inverted boat hull, and a wave-like roof that evokes a tropical and resort-like feel.
 It represents the sea waves that surrounds the island of Cebu.
 Terminal 2 won an award for the category "Completed Buildings – Transport" at the World Architecture Festival in 2019.

-Occupying an area of 65500 sqm, the terminal has four check-in halls with 48 check-in counters in the departures area, seven jet bridges, 12 escalators, 15 elevators, duty-free shops, and a departure lobby.
+Occupying an area of 65500 sqm, the terminal has four check-in halls with 48 check-in counters in the departures area expandable to 72, seven jet bridges expandable to 12, 12 escalators, 15 elevators, duty-free shops, and a departure lobby.
+The terminal's modular design allows for progressive expansion, with a fundamental building block structured for maximum adaptability to future development.
+Terminal 2 is exclusive only for international flights.
+However, due to the aftermath of Typhoon Odette, it was used for both domestic and international flights from January 16, 2022, until most parts of Terminal 1 were fully repaired by June.